ecampana/borrow-my-style/README.md

 <img align="right" width="446" height="287" src="images/lr coefficients high relative to low.png" hspace="40" vspace="40">

-We are also starting to see which brand names are popular in the moderate and high performing inventory category.
+We are also starting to see a trend of which brand names are popular in the moderate and high performing inventory category.

 ### High Performing Inventory against Moderately Performing Inventory